QianhuiWan/SV_notes/DNAseq_preprocessing_notes.md

-Normally, HPC is used for data preprocessing since the raw data is very large (~ 100 GB or more for each sample) and need more RAM to process.
-Large data may be stored in cloud or in HPC (data storage part of HPC).
+Normally, HPC is used for data pre-processing since the raw data is very large (~ 100 GB or more for each sample) and need more RAM to process.
+Large data may be stored in cloud or in HPC (data storage part of a HPC).

-Bash is the command language that is normally used for preprocessing.
+Bash is the command language that is normally used for pre-processing.
 But there are also tools from packages written with python, R, Java or purl.

-There are handy integrated development environment (IDE) for python (PyCharm) and R (RStudio).
-But in HPC linux system, IDE is a bit hard to achieve.
-Using virtual machine in HPC could probably allow us to use IDE easier.
+There are handy integrated development environment (IDE), e.g. PyCharm for python and RStudio for R. But in HPC linux system, IDE is a bit hard to achieve.
+Using virtual machine in HPC could probably allow us to use IDE.

+We can start with some useful bash commands (execute these commands in terminal):

 # Useful bash commands